moutend/go-medium/README.md

 [license]: https://github.com/moutend/go-medium/blob/master/LICENSE
 [status]: https://circleci.com/gh/moutend/go-medium

-`go-medium` is Medium API client for Go.
+`go-medium` is a Medium API client for Go.

-As you know, Medium provides official API client for Go, literally named [medium-sdk-go](https://github.com/Medium/medium-sdk-go).
+As you know, Medium provides an official API client for Go, literally named [medium-sdk-go](https://github.com/Medium/medium-sdk-go).
-However, that client seems to be not able to publish an article to the authorized user's publications, I decided to implement alternative Go client for Medium.
+However, that client is not able to publish an article to the authorized user's publications.
+I decided to implement alternative Go client for Medium.

 # Installation